futres/fovt-data-pipeline/README.md

 The above script reports any data that has been removed from the data set during processing into an error log: `data/futres_data_with_errors.csv` and storing data at `data/futres_data_processed.csv`.

 ## STEP 2: Running the Reasoner
+There are two ways of running the reasoner: docker or directly with python.
+Docker is easier but it if there is an issue it makes diagnosing the source of the problem more difficult and may sometimes fail where the python method does not.
+If you try the docker route and run into an issue, you can next try running the reasoner directly in python.

-Make sure you have [docker](https://docs.docker.com/install/) installed.
+For the docker method, Make sure you have [docker](https://docs.docker.com/install/) installed.
 Once that is done, you can test the environment by following the instructions under 'Simple Start' above.
-This will verify that the reasoner is running correctly.
+This will verify that things are setup correctly.
 Run the ontology-data-pipeline using the input data file data/futres_data_processed.csv as input data, data/output as the output directory and configuration files stored in the config directory.

 ```
-# using docker
+# docker script
 ./run.sh data/futres_data_processed.csv data/output config
 ```